shellspec/shellspec/README.md

 ## Introduction

-shellspec was developed as a cross-platform testing tool for develop POSIX-compliant shell scripts that work in many environments.
+Shellspec was developed as a cross-platform testing tool for developing POSIX-compliant shell scripts that work in many environments.
-Works not only PC but also in restricted environments like cloud and embedded OS.
-And provides first-class features equivalent to other language testing tools.
+It not only works on PC but also in restricted environments like cloud and embedded OS.
+It provides first-class features equivalent to other language testing tools.
 Of course shellspec is tested by shellspec.

 ### Features

 * Works with all POSIX compliant shells (dash, bash, zsh, ksh, busybox, etc...)
-* Implemented by shell script with minimal dependencies (use only a few basic POSIX compliant command)
+* Implemented by shell scripts with minimal dependencies (use only a few basic POSIX-compliant commands)
-* BDD style syntax specfile that interpretable as a shell script
+* BDD style specfile interpretable as a shell script
-* Support nestable block with scope like lexical scope
+* Supports nestable blocks with scope like lexical scope
-* Easy to mocking and stubbing in cooperation with scope
+* Easy to mock and stub in cooperation with scope
-* The skip / pending of the examples, and support easy-to-skip "x" known as "xit"
+* Skip / pending of the examples, and support of easy-to-skip "x" known as "xit"
-* The before / after examples hooks
+* Hooks before / after examples
-* Parameterized example for Data-Driven tests
+* Parameterized examples for Data-Driven tests
 * Execution filtering by line number, id, focus, tag and example name
-* Parallel execution, random ordering execution and dry-run execution
+* Parallel execution, random ordered execution and dry-run execution
-* Modern reporting (colorize, failed line number, progress / documentation / TAP / JUnit formatter)
+* Modern reporting (colorized, failed line number, progress / documentation / TAP / JUnit formatter)
 * Coverage ([kcov](http://simonkagstrom.github.io/kcov/index.html) integration) and Profiler
-* Built-in simple task runner
+* Builtin simple task runner
 * Extensible architecture (custom matcher, custom formatter, etc...)

 ### Supported shells